nedgar474/AiDD_Final_Project/campus_resource_hub/docs/context/AiDD/project_summary.md

 ### Message Workflow
 1. User views resource or profile
 2. User clicks "Message Owner" or navigates to compose
+3. **Reply Feature**: When replying, recipient and subject fields auto-populated with "Re: " prefix
-3. User writes message and sends
+4. User writes message and sends
-4. Recipient receives notification
+5. Recipient receives notification
-5. Recipient views message in inbox
+6. Recipient views message in inbox
-6. If flagged: Admin can moderate message
+7. If flagged: Admin can moderate message

 ---